mother426/markdown-generator/README.md

 # Command Line Markdown Generator

-This project is a javascript program that prompts users from the command line in the VSCode terminal, and uses the user inputs to generate a markdown file.
+This project is a JavaScript program that prompts users from the command line in the VSCode terminal and uses the user inputs to generate a markdown file.

  This program requires Node.js, if you do not have Node.js installed you can download it [here](https://nodejs.org/en/).
 To use this program, you can fork this repository to your github account using the "Fork" button located towards the top-right of this repository.